apify/apify-docs/content/academy/puppeteer_playwright/common_use_cases/paginating_through_results.md

 Now, the `while` loop will exit out if we've reached the bottom of the page.

+> Generally, you'd want to create a utility function that handles this scrolling logic instead of putting all of the code directly into the while loop.

 ### [](#collecting-data) Collecting data

 Within the loop, we can grab hold of the total number of items on the page.
 To avoid collecting and pushing duplicate items to the **products** array, we can use the `.slice()` method to cut out the items we've already scraped.